ibraadrm21/nikeconcept/README.md

 - **Fonts**: The fonts used in this project are either open-source or freely available for personal use.

 ### Contact
-If you have any questions or concerns regarding this project, please feel free to contact me at ibradramee123@gmail.com or ibraadrm21 on discord.
+If you have any questions or concerns regarding this project, please feel free to contact me at ibradramee123@gmail.com or ibraadrm21 on Discord.

 ---